lepoco/polkryptex/README.md

 - 01.11.2021 - Implementing the PayPal API
 - 01.12.2021 - Optional, PWA support

+## Security
+The platform is intended to provide the possibility of processing money, hence we must ensure the appropriate safety of users.
+First, as this is a college project, we omitted full database encryption for time and computational power reasons.

+ - **Salts**
+   When installing the application, a random set of salts is created based on the Mersenne Twister Random Number Generator using the time code encoded in CRC32.
+Based on this algorithm, random characters are selected from the array that are the salt component with a length of 64 characters.
+ - **Logging in**
+   In successful scenarios, the password is encrypted one-way using the Argon2 algorithm and then stored in the database.
+In addition to the password, we store the session ID encoded with the same algorithm and an additional session Token generated on the basis of salt.
+All three of these values are required to validate a user.
+During each activity.
+ - **Requests**
+   The website works solely on the basis of AJAX requests.
+Therefore, it cannot run without JavaScript.
+To make sure the queries are valid, a salt and timecode generated nonce is added to each query.
+This nonce is verified before the actual request logic, and its absence causes the action to be rejected.
+ - **Content Security Policy**
+   The CSP header is added to the HTTP response.
+It tells the browser what URLs are allowed to download styles, fonts and scripts.
+Besides, in the header there is CSP NONCE which is required for inline scripts on the page to run.
+ - **Digiset**
+   In addition to CSP, the headers also contain a digiset, which is a BASE64-encoded SHA512 checksum of the entire content of the site.
+The salt is calculated just before sending and guarantees the correct checksum of the content.
+ - **Session Hijacking**
+   In addition to the basic protection against hijacking in the form of SSL, the session ID is reset during each action, which ensures that the ID matches the user.
+ - **SQL Injection**
+   Application uses strong typing, which in the method arguments try to prevent sending false data under e.g. integer arguments.
+One of the protection vectors is building parameterized SQL queries with a predetermined structure.
+Thanks to which the queries cannot be modified.
+Besides, where possible, query does not use the argument received in request, but checks with e.g. switch whether the given argument is allowed at all.

 ## How to run and install the application?
 Several steps must be taken to properly run the application.